gglanzani/xebia-blog-posts/how-i-learned-to-stop-worrying-and-love-llms/index.md

 )
 ```

-The code is similar to the Python's snippet, with some puzzling syntax such as `[]string{receiver}` and that `err` lying around.
+The code is similar to the Python snippet, with some puzzling syntax such as `[]string{receiver}`, and that `err` lying around.
 I decided to give it a Go!

 ### Human-crafted architecture